LOCATION: Minneapolis, Minnesota

 Climate Generation: A Will Steger Legacy empowers individuals and their communities to engage in solutions to climate change.
 Based in the Twin Cities, Minnesota, Climate Generation strategically engages and empowers youth, educators, decision-makers and the public to foster climate literacy and action with the goal of building a more equitable and resilient future for all.

-- Work collaboratively with educators/Earth Club advisors, and organizational partners to cultivate mutually beneficial and lasting relationships
+- Work collaboratively with local campaign partners from youth groups, community organizations, educators and school staff, and others to cultivate mutually beneficial and regenerative relationships

-- Support student leaders to provide timely and consistent blogs and other media
+- Mentor student leaders to provide timely and consistent blogs and other media to share their leadership

-- Mentor student leaders to provide remarks at peer workshops, public events, and press conferences
+- Mentor student leaders to speak at peer workshops, public events, and press conferences.

 - Provide content for Climate Generation communications, including the website, monthly e-newsletter and educator e-newsletter, mailed newsletter, annual report and blogs

 - Develop and share resources and products that promote Climate Generation initiatives including webinars, workshops and presentations

 - Coordinate with Program Managers and Communications Manager to ensure programs collateral is brand consistent, current and available for outreach opportunities